Ryan45678/portfolio/Computer Architecture/README.md

-This folder contains programming assignments completed in my Computer Architecture class.
-These were written in C++, typically with most of the code given, and we were asked to implement several functions.
+This folder contains the main programming assignment completed in my Computer Architecture class, which simulated a processor.
+These were written in C++, and the assignment was iterated and built on from assignment to assignment, so what is in this folder is the culmination of all the assignments in that class.
+Typically, most of the code for running the simulated processor was given, and we had to fill in the code to make it actually function the way it is supposed to.

-The majority of the assignments simulate a CPU
+The last assignment was